 “These programs support researchers at the undergraduate, graduate and/or post doctoral level to help solve problems and/or develop new products or processes for the recipient organizations,” said Hepburn.
 “These interns will share their time between the academic institution and the industry/non-profit/community partner.”

-ETSI-BC and Mitacs are now accepting eligible applications in a two-stage process for the programs and the application deadline is January 15, 2022 with projects approval by March 15, 2022.
+ETSI-BC and Mitacs are now accepting eligible applications in a two-stage process for the programs and the application deadline is March 1, 2022 with projects starting by June 30, 2022.
 Click here to view the Call for Proposals.

 A copy of the full Call for Proposals can be found here.
 The application process has two parts:

-Stage 1: Eligible applicants can submit a Mitacs Accelerate application or a Mitacs Business Strategy Internship application no later than January 15, 2022.
-Successful projects will be approved by March 15, 2022 and should start by June 30, 2022.
-Additional information can be made by reaching out to contact Sherry Zhao, email@example.com or by reviewing the Call for Proposals on ETSI-BC’s website.
+Stage 1: Eligible applicants can submit a Mitacs Accelerate application or a Mitacs Business Strategy Internship application napplication preferably no later than March 1, 2022.
+Successful projects would ideally start by June 30, 2022.

 For More Information, please contact: Laurel Douglas, CEO, ETSI-BC | 236.420.3680 ext 1 | firstname.lastname@example.org